curl/everything-curl/http/multipart.md

-If the form is found in a web page hosted on a URL like for example `https://example.com/user/login` the `action=submit.cgi` is a relative path within the same "directory" as the the form itself.
+If the form is found in a web page hosted on a URL like for example `https://example.com/user/login` the `action=submit.cgi` is a relative path within the same "directory" as the form itself.
 The full URL to submit this form thus becomes `https://example.com/user/submit.cgi`.
 That is the URL to use in the curl command line.

 Next, you must identify every `<input>` tag used within the form, including the ones that are marked as "hidden".
 Hidden just means that they are not